And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 If nothing usable comes out on the film, I’ll apply the Holga photo fee as credit to your actual wedding gallery print store.

 Please check your photography planning document to view the current price of this add-on to your package.
-Holga photos are only available with Zoe as your photographer, not associates.
+Holga photos are only available with Zoe as your photographer, not with any associate photographer.

 Shot on expired Ilford 400.
 Developed at Photoworks SF.